In our fabulous day and age of the almighty Internet, you don’t have to be a designer to be able to create a sweet-looking logo.

 Things to keep in mind when doing a DIY logo design

 There are specific laws in power when we’re talking about digital design and graphics in general.
 Of course, you shouldn’t think inside the box and limit your expression and creativity, but some rules are rules for a reason.
 Generally, these are the factors that can hinder the success of non-professionals when designing a logo for the first time:

 Just because a color is pretty, does not mean it’s necessarily right for your brand.
-Any designer will tell you that colors have a powerful impact and can evoke strong sensations.
+Any graphic designer will tell you that colors have a powerful impact and can evoke strong sensations.
 At the same time, this is a fact that many marketers use and manipulate.
 For example, black will mostly be used with luxury and masculine products and brands; you won’t usually see a floor cleaner liquid that’s black.
 Just like this example, every color has its own evocative power.
 It’s important to familiarize yourself with this before deciding on your color scheme.

 Just like colors, fonts speak much louder than simple graphics.
 They can form vivid associations, whether your brand is serious, luxurious, playful, friendly, modern, romantic, etc. With millions of fonts out there, you can basically achieve any type of character that you want.
 The easiest way to see how your users or customers feel about the font of your logo is through A/B testing and surveying.

 Now, this is a factor that many non-designers and amateurs heavily underestimate.
 Composition relates to the overall setting of the elements and the relationship between them (distance, white space, etc.).
 Just like the previous design elements, the composition has a strong impact on the overall visual experience.
 As you can imagine, some of the most famous brand logos like Nike or Facebook have logos whose dimensions are designed to a microscopic level.